docelic/gum/README.md

 With the meaning of options being as follows:

 * basedir: Base directory with cloned repositories.
 All repositories must be cloned under this directory with no intermediate subdirectories.
 The directory names are unrelated to the locations they are cloned from, so you can easily avoid any unlikely naming conflicts by cloning to different directory names or mv-ing directories to different names.
-* repositories: Contains a list of repositories and branches to monitor.
+* repositories: Contains a list of repositories and their branches to monitor.
 If this list is empty, all repositories found in `basedir` are monitored on their `master` branch.
 * prefix: Gum implements showing diffs on the basis of comparing two branches.
 For every branch tracked, a "local" branch is created, named "$prefix$branch_name".
 With prefix "gum_local-", branches named "master" would be tracked in local branches named "gum_local-master".
 * logfile: Logging-related option.
 File names STDOUT and STDERR refer to existing filehandles, while any other value is taken as file name.
 * loglevel: Logging-related option.
 Log level (severity) should be one of: debug, info, warn, error, fatal, unknown.